storyfeet/irrigate/rules.md

 The Tax per Action increases by £1 with each extra action starting at a cost of £2 for the second action.

+    Example: Alice Rotates her own Land tile for free, then purchases an Unowned Tile for £8, finally Alice pays Bob £4 to Rotate one of his tiles.

-    Example: To perform 3 actions, a player must pay £0 + £2 + £3 = £5 Tax
+    To perform these 3 actions, Alice must also pay a Multi Action Tax of £0 + £2 + £3 = £5

+    Her Total cost is therefor £13 to the bank, and £4 to Bob.

 You may not perform an action if you cannot pay the tax.

 ### Earn Money

-For each Irrigated Land Tile the player owns, they receive £1 from the bank.
+At the end of a players turn, for each Irrigated Land Tile they own, they receive £1 from the bank.

 An Irrigated Land Tile is any Tile from which you can find a pipe path back to the River.
 This path can be through other players' land.